brendanmcc02/film-rec/README.md

 # film-rec
-A web app that recommends films based on a user's preferences.
+A website that recommends films based on a user's preferences.